Access your Pro+ Content below.

-How to troubleshoot iPad and iPhone Wi-Fi connection problems
+How to troubleshoot iPhone and iPad connection problems

-As iPhone OS Wi-Fi clients proliferate in the enterprise, IT must troubleshoot iPhone Wi-Fi connection problems and a host of other iPad WLAN problems.
-Here's how to solve basic iPad and iPhone Wi-Fi connection problems.
+As iPhone and iPad Wi-Fi clients proliferate in the enterprise, IT must troubleshoot Wi-Fi connection problems.
+Here's how to solve basic iPhone and iPad connection problems.

 Wireless LAN integration means upgrading wired networks with new equipment and traffic prioritization to avoid bottlenecks between the networks and provide QoS for wireless multimedia applications, including WLAN voice and video.

 Enterprise Wi-Fi coverage is a key aspect of communications infrastructure planning as dual-mode smartphones and mobile handsets replace desk phones.
 Successful Wi-Fi strategies must incorporate hybrid technologies like DAS, femtocell and FMC.

 Combining wired and wireless LAN security solutions may be a plus for smaller companies, but larger enterprises fear security integration could result in vulnerabilities.

 News in this issue